top of page

 Average private college tuition in California: $39K

-CVCU's annual tuition is only $13K a year, which is 1/3 of the cost of CA private colleges!
+CVCU's annual tuition is only $14K a year, which is about 1/3 of the cost of many private colleges in California!

 How does it work?
 A student who is paying for his or her own tuition without the support of parents, grandparents, or scholarships will work an average of 20 hours a week on non-class days (Monday, Wednesday, and Friday) to fully cover tuition and graduate debt-free.
 Of course, many students have the support of their families who help cover tuition, reducing the hours a student will need to work outside of class.
 That arrangement is left to the discretion of the family.

-CVCU's tuition rate includes not only tuition but also mentorships, internships, student life fees, all GE loaner books, and career placement support (to put that all-inclusive rate in perspective, the average annual cost of textbooks alone at a four-year university is $1,140).
-Highly motivated students who wish to graduate with their BA or BS degree in three years instead of four can add summer courses to their schedule for an additional fee, saving on their total tuition fees (and graduating in three years instead of four!).
-CVCU is affordable education for the next generation.
+CVCU's tuition rate includes not only tuition but also mentorships, internships, student life fees, all GE loaner books, and career placement support.
+To put that all-inclusive rate in perspective, the average annual cost of textbooks alone at a four-year university is $1,140.
+Highly motivated students who wish to graduate with their BA or BS degree in three years instead of four can add summer courses to their schedule for an additional fee, explained below saving over $7K on their total tuition fees (and graduating in three years instead of four!).

 Click the Apply to College tab now to begin the application process.